Gothenburg pub shooting: Shooting

 The attack began when four suspects parked a car outside a pub in Gothenburg.
 Two of the masked suspects entered the pub with fully loaded AKM assault rifles.
 One shooter was wearing a police vest.
 The pub was full of people watching a football match in the bar.
 The gunmen walked quickly around the rooms, spraying ammunition at anyone in their way, but focusing on one man who was their suspected main target.
 The gunmen shot random people sitting at tables and at the bar, indiscriminately, and shot the suspected target in the face, killing him instantly.
 The suspected target was 25-year-old Houssein Chit from a rival gang.
 According to police reports the victim "didn't have a face left".
-On their way out they shot at more survivors and once the gunmen exited the bar, they shot and killed an innocent young adult bystander, then fleeing the scene in the nearby car driven by the other suspects.
+On their way out they shot at more survivors and once the gunmen exited the bar, they shot and killed an innocent bystander, then fleeing the scene in the nearby car driven by the other suspects.

 The street of the pub was already under surveillance by police because of suspected drug dealing going on nearby, this made it possible for police to call for back-up and arrive very early on the chaotic scene and begin first aid.
 It is speculated by some that had police not arrived so quickly, many more would have died from gunshot wounds and loss of blood.

 A witness who spoke to journalists for Aftonbladet, said that he saw two people enter the restaurant in Biskopsgården carrying guns that looked like AK-47 assault rifles, and start shooting.
 Sky News described the gunman as having "sprayed the pub with bullets".

 Some early news reports described the shooting as terrorism related, which turned out to be false, it was later discovered that the suspects were targeting a rival gang member, thus making it a gang shooting.